 Once we stopped and everyone said their goodbye, I could hear Cricket laughing behind me as I sprinted off into the bushes!

 The hike out of Sunflower was dry and rocky, but I was pretty excited about being so close to the Mogollon Rim, which forms the southern edge of the Colorado Plateau.
 We would climb onto the Rim after Pine, AZ, and supposedly find Nervana – huge Ponderosa Pines, much cooler temperatures, flat hiking, and eventually the Grand Canyon.
 I would be in heaven if there were also hot dog stands with ice cream for dessert at every road crossing!

 The hiking was moderate as we wound in and out of rocky hills and dry washes.
-We passed a lovely cow tank; fortunately, we were carrying plenty of water from Sunflower and did not need the cow slime.
+We passed a lovely cow tank; fortunately, we carried plenty of water from Sunflower and did not need the cow slime.
 We got a little turned around near the tank since the cows come from multiple directions and create numerous trails, but we circled the pond and quickly picked up the trail with hoof and trail runner prints.